gerard-sog/arma3-macvsog-columbia-scripts/README.md

 To add an action to display kill counter for each player on the server, add the below line in the 'init' section of an object:

 ```
-this addAction ["Display total kills", "functions\kill_counter.sqf"]
+this addAction ["Display total kills", "functions\colsog_fn_killCounter.sqf"]
 ```

-this will give you a scroll wheel action to diplay the kill counter when looking at the object. see [kill_counter.sqf](https://github.com/gerard-sog/arma3-macvsog-columbia-scripts/blob/main/functions/kill_counter.sqf)
+this will give you a scroll wheel action to diplay the kill counter when looking at the object. see [colsog_fn_killCounter.sqf](https://github.com/gerard-sog/arma3-macvsog-columbia-scripts/blob/main/functions/colsog_fn_killCounter.sqf)

 </details>